msg43/Knowledge_Chipper/README.md

 # Skipthepodcast.com (Skip the Podcast Desktop)

+## Application Type

+**Knowledge Chipper is a GUI-only application.** All functionality is available through the graphical interface.

+The CLI interface has been removed to maintain a single, well-tested code path.
+If you need automation/scripting capabilities, please use the GUI's batch processing and folder monitoring features.

 > Transform audio, video, and documents into structured knowledge with AI-powered analysis

 **Version 3.4.0** | **macOS Application** | **Offline-First Design**